 You can view a copy of the College's 2018 Annual Security Report in PDF format.

-A hard copy of the Annual Security Report which contains this current catalog section on campus security policies and procedures and also reports criminal offenses occurring on campus and at authorized off-campus activities is available from the Dean of Student Services Office, C2129.
+A hard copy of the Annual Security Report which contains this current catalog section on campus security policies and procedures and also reports criminal offenses occurring on campus and at authorized off-campus activities is available from the Director of Student Success Office, C2129.

 Campus Safety Tips